memintan/CarpetSaleCompany/README.md

-# !!!
-Project has been completed with @Ozzy.
 # CarpetSaleCompany

+## !!!
+Carpet Area & Price Calculator Project has been completed with @Ozzy.

+## UI Template is under the UI module
+=> src/main/resources/template

      ***Problem Definition***